 Specific new and replacement positions for Molokai Island are hard to delineate from Maui County documents, however, the County of Maui Molokai Community Plan 2001 is the best source at this time.
 It proposes many potential areas of future economic growth.
-Objectives relating to educational opportunities that the Molokai Education Center can provide include:
+Objectives relating to educational opportunities that UHMC, Molokai can provide include: